lolcommits/lolcommits/README.md

 ## Timelapse

-To watch your face as it decays while you program, you can create an animated timelapse gif.
+Watch your face decay while you program, with an animated timelapse gif!

     lolcommits --timelapse
     # or for just today's lolcommits